-We are also proactively encouraging a balance between work and childcare for employees, through initiatives such as three-party interviews geared to pregnant employees and their supervisors, and training to support balancing work and childcare attended by employees who have returned from childcare leave and their supervisors as a pair.
+We are also proactively encouraging a balance between work and childcare for employees, through initiatives such as three-party interviews geared to pregnant employees or employees whose partners are pregnant and their supervisors, and training to support balancing work and childcare attended by employees who have returned from childcare leave and their supervisors as a pair.
+In FY2021, we expanded our training for female employees to include male employees, as part of our efforts for providing an environment where both sexes can balance work with childcare.
 In addition, we provide information through regularly held nursing seminars and our nursing-care concierge desk.

 NRI has been recognized as a corporation that supports child rearing based on the Act on Advancement of Measures to Support Raising Next-Generation Children, having received the certification mark (nicknamed "Kurumin") since 2007.
 In addition to having gained the certification for five consecutive terms, in 2018 we also received the "Platinum Kurumin" special certification granted to companies that carry out initiatives which meet even higher standards.